Sunak and Starmer kick off campaigns ahead of July 4 election

 The two rivals for the keys to No 10 will carry out campaign visits after Rishi Sunak surprised Westminster by calling a summer eleciion.

-Rishi Sunak and Sir Keir Starmer will kick off their election campaigns on Thursday, six weeks before the country goes to the polls.
+Rishi Sunak and Sir Keir Starmer are kicking off their election campaigns on Thursday, six weeks before the country goes to the polls.

-The Prime Minister will tour broadcast studios before embarking on a two-day whistlestop trip taking in all four nations of the UK.
+The Prime Minister is touring broadcast studios before embarking on a two-day whistlestop trip taking in all four nations of the UK.

+Political correspondents were on an early morning train out of London to follow Mr Sunak on his tour.

-Sir Keir Starmer will head to south-east England in a sign he wants to make inroads in Tory areas.
+Sir Keir Starmer is heading to south-east England in a sign he wants to make inroads in Tory areas.

-In London, Reform UK’s leader Richard Tice will stage a press conference setting out his party’s plans.
+In London, Reform UK’s leader Richard Tice is staging a press conference setting out his party’s plans.

 The party’s most high-profile figure, honorary president Nigel Farage, said he was thinking about whether to return to frontline politics by standing in the July 4 election.